 Portrait of a Character – Azar Hamidi

 Azar was created as a small statement in The Light.
 That Star Trek fanfiction story is dominated by Jewish characters, so I wanted there to be a Muslim character as well, who would be friends with them.
-Azar was to be a quick mentioning but it would be obvious that differences would have been set aside long ago, and replaced with understanding.
+Azar was to be a quick mentioning but it would be obvious that differences would have ended aside long ago, and replaced with understanding.

 Azar is portrayed by Arnold Vosloo.